-Outside/Gym Activity
+Outside/Gym Activity/Imaginasium

 Outside activity is an essential part of a child's development and learning experience.
 Physical activities that include running climbing, skipping, and balancing enhances a child's large motor development.
 Expressing newly acquired physical ability and control heightens self-esteem.
 Outside activity is also beneficial in building a child's social skills, not to mention that this age group requires so called "down time" or should we say "some time to run"!
-During inclement weather the children go to the full sized gym at the Center.
+During inclement weather the children go to the full sized gym or the Imaginasium, our indoor playground at the Center.